1j4d5/LivelyWallpaper---Crystal-caves/README.md

 Installing this wallpaper is straightforward:

 1. Download the project as a ZIP file.
-2. Extract the contents into the Lively Wallpaper background path.
-3. Open Lively Wallpaper and configure the settings. ⚙️
+2. extract the zip file some whre safe
+3. choose the "crystal caves.zip" filw with your lively
+4. engoy

 # How
 ## How This Project Works